Posts filed under 'The Funk'

 *Ms. Meester’s vocal chops that don’t seem to be auto-tuned…until the end.

-*The melody’s resemblance to Sean Kingston’s “Fire Burning on the Dance Floor” at the chorus.
+*The melody’s resemblance to Sean Kingston’s “” at the chorus.

 *The fact that Kara DioGuardi had to help make a song that sounds like a Sean Kingston song.